harshdoesdev/bottlecap/README.md

     const textWidth = this.ctx.measureText(text).width;
     this.ctx.fillText(
       text,
-      this.cnv.width / 2 - textWidth / 2,
+      this.canvas.width / 2 - textWidth / 2,
-      this.cnv.height / 2
+      this.canvas.height / 2
     );
   }